With each finish line Joy Wong crosses, she also celebrates her second chance at life as a cancer survivor

 In 2004, Wong was at a blissful point in her life—newly married and also just beginning her career.
 But at the age of 27, Wong was diagnosed with gestational trophoblastic disease (GTD), a type of cancer that attacks a woman’s reproductive system.

 “I thought my world would crumble.
 For a time, I lost my direction, my motivation, and my purpose,” says Wong.

 But amid this devastating event, during one of her chemotherapy sessions, Wong realized that this wasn’t at all the end of her life but more of a crucial moment in which she had to make a serious decision: to give up or to stand up.
 With the unconditional love and support of her family, she decided to fight and carry on.
 As part of her healing journey, she redirected her sadness by tapping into her creative side.

 “I diverted my sadness to painting and scrapbooking.
 I opened my creative side and I started to heal emotionally.
-Through the help of my husband Wowie, and my family, I was able to bring back the joyful and positive person that I am,” says Wong.
+With the help of my husband Wowie and my family, I was able to bring back the joyful and positive person that I am,” says Wong.

-After undertaking this journey with cancer, she then finished an Ironman 70.3 as well as joined her first marathon at The Bull Runner.
-With each finish line she crosses, she also celebrates her second chance at life as a cancer survivor.
+After undertaking this journey with cancer, she then finished an Ironman 70.3 as well as joined her first marathon.
+With each finish line she crosses, she also celebrates her second chance at life as a person who experienced cancer.

 Becoming a charity athlete

 Just last year, she was contacted by Kimmy Flaviano, the area director for Southeast Asia of the Smile Train Foundation, and asked if she wanted to become a charity athlete for the September BMW Berlin World Marathon under Team Empower.

 The Smile Train’s Team Empower

 “At that time, I did not know the responsibilities of a charity athlete nor did I have a solid idea how to begin preparing for its Herculean task.
 I just said yes.
 That was one of the happiest moments of my life.”